woosaa/Guestbook/README.md

 # Guestbook
-A small guestbook application.
+A small guestbook application with SQLITE3 Database.
 Contains a ListView, a DetailedView and a NewView

-##install
-1. Upload all files to your DOCROOT
-2. Execute the install.sql to create the database
-3. Fill your credentials in config/config.php
-4. Run the application